This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

-In addition, pregnant women who are obese have higher rates of miscarriage, gestational diabetes, hypertension, thromboembolism and problems during childbirth, in addition to increasing the risk of congenital fetal anomaly.
+In addition, pregnant women who are obese have higher rates of miscarriage, gestational diabetes, hypertension, thromboembolism, and problems during childbirth and increase the risk of congenital fetal anomalies.
 The ideal body mass index is 19-30.

 Salpingectomy or laparoscopic tubal occlusion before in vitro fertilization treatment increases the chances for women with hydrosalpinges.
-Success with previous pregnancies and / or live births increases the possibilities.
+Success with previous pregnancies and live births increases the possibilities.

-Some studies also suggest that autoimmune disease may also play a role in decreasing the success rates of in vitro fertilization by interfering with the proper implantation of the embryo after transfer.
+Some studies also suggest that autoimmune disease may also decrease the success rates of in vitro fertilization by interfering with the proper implantation of the embryo after transfer.

-Aspirin is sometimes prescribed to women in order to increase the chances of conception through in vitro fertilization, but as of 2016 there was no evidence to prove it safe and effective.
+Aspirin is sometimes prescribed to women to increase the chances of conception through in vitro fertilization, but as of 2016, there was no evidence to prove it safe and effective.

-A Cochrane review came to the conclusion that the endometrial lesion performed in the month prior to ovarian induction seemed to increase both the rate of live births and the clinical pregnancy rate in in vitro fertilization compared to no endometrial lesions.
+A Cochrane review concluded that the endometrial lesion performed in the month before ovarian induction seemed to increase the rate of live births and the clinical pregnancy rate in in vitro fertilization compared to no endometrial lesions.

-The review found that oral antioxidants administered to men in couples with unexplained male factor or subfertility can improve live birth rates, but more evidence is needed.
+The review found that oral antioxidants administered to men in couples with unexplained malefactors or subfertility can improve live birth rates, but more evidence is needed.

-A Cochrane review in 2015 arrived at the result that there is no identified evidence regarding the effect of lifestyle advice prior to conception on the possibility of a live birth outcome.
+A Cochrane review in 2015 arrived at the result that there is no identified evidence regarding the effect of lifestyle advice before conception on the possibility of a live birth outcome.

 The main complication of in vitro fertilization is the risk of multiple births.
 This is directly related to the practice of transferring multiple embryos in embryo transfer.

-Strict limits have been enacted on the number of embryos that can be transferred in some countries (eg, Great Britain, Belgium) to reduce the risk of high order multiples (triplets or more), but they are not universally followed or accepted.
+Strict limits have been enacted on the number of embryos transferred in some countries (e.g., Great Britain, Belgium) to reduce the risk of high order multiples (triplets or more), but they are not universally followed or accepted.

 Spontaneous division of embryos into the uterus after transfer may occur, but this is rare and could result in identical twins.